ni/nidaqmx-python/CONTRIBUTING.md

    * If updating a minor or major version, update `version` and `release` in `docs/conf.py`.
    * Add a section to `CHANGELOG.md` for the new version with empty subsections.

+# Updating gRPC stubs when the .proto file is modified

+The `generated\__internal\_stubs` directory contains the auto-generated Python files based on NI DAQmx protobuf (`.proto`) file.

+The latest NI DAQmx .proto file is available in [Azure Repo](https://github.com/ni/grpc-device/blob/main/generated/nidaqmx/nidaqmx.proto).
+From the Azure Repo manually download and overwrite the `.proto` file under the location `codegen\protos\nidaqmx.proto`.

+Run `poetry run python src/codegen/generate_grpc_stubs.py`.
+This generates the required `.py` files for the listed `.proto` files.
+The required `grpcio-tools` package is already added as a development dependency in pyproject.toml.

 # Developer Certificate of Origin (DCO)

 Developer's Certificate of Origin 1.1